CRITICAL THINKING, TIME MANAGEMENT, STUDENT ENGAGEMENT

 Every Monday morning, Dr. Mark Reisinger enters his office at Binghamton University and prepares for his week.
-He answers student emails, uploads grades and prepares for his next geography class.
-But when the prep work is done, he leaves his office and chats with students.
-As a Collegiate Professor, Dr. Reisinger spends half of his time outside of the classroom building relationships, advising and teaching students that learning doesn’t just happen in the lecture hall.
+He answers student emails, uploads grades and preps for his next geography class.
+However, as a Collegiate Professor, getting ready for his weekly geography classes is only half of his responsibilities.
+As a Collegiate Professor, Dr. Reisinger spends half of his time building relationships and teaching students that learning doesn’t just happen in the lecture hall.

 Dr. Reisinger became a Collegiate Professor in 2010 and has mentored hundreds of students.
-His close relationship with students has allowed him to apply student feedback and experiment with different classroom techniques throughout his tenure.
+Because of his close relationship with students, Dr. Reisinger can apply student feedback to experiment with different classroom techniques in hopes of creating an inclusive classroom.

 “I am not the faculty member who stands up in front of the class and lectures,” says Dr. Reisinger.
 “I am the professor who is constantly moving around the classroom, lecturing and questioning students to keep them engaged.”

 Dr. Reisinger used his insights from students to experiment with new teaching techniques in his lectures.
-He tried calling on students in class, putting students into small groups for semester long-projects and incorporating in-class activities.
-He even had students add him to GroupMe messages so he could monitor small group conversations.
-One morning he woke up with more than 300 new messages and realized this just wasn’t sustainable.
+He tried calling on students in the class, putting students into small groups for semester long-projects and incorporating in-class activities.
+Dr. Reisinger even had students add him to GroupMe messages as a way to monitor small-group conversations.
+After waking up to more than 300 new group messages one morning, Dr. Reisinger realized his current classroom structure wasn’t scalable or sustainable.
 As students changed, so did Dr. Reisinger’s methods, but nothing was helping him achieve the type of engagement he desired.

-Dr. Reisinger wanted to try online discussions but kept hearing from dissatisfied colleagues how LMS discussion boards were clunky and difficult to monitor.
-With that in mind, he started looking for a different solution that students would enjoy.
-In 2016, Dr. Reisinger discovered Packback, which was easy for students to navigate and saved him time by using Artificial Intelligence to moderated posts.
-He thought students would feel comfortable using the social media-like platform and would enjoy the gamification of Packback with Curiosity Points and the Learner Leaderboard.
-Dr. Reisinger felt this gamification would give students ownership of their work and hoped it would spill over into the classroom to create a more lively environment.
+Dr. Reisinger wanted to try online discussions but kept hearing from dissatisfied colleagues how LMS discussion boards were clunky and challenging to monitor.
+So, he started looking for a different solution that students would enjoy.
+In 2016, Dr. Reisinger discovered Packback.
+He figured this social discussion platform would be natural for students to navigate and save him time by using Artificial Intelligence to moderate posts.
+Dr. Reisinger also thought students would enjoy the gamification of Packback with Curiosity Points and the Learner Leaderboard because it would give students ownership of their work.
+He also hoped that as a result of students’ engagement on Packback, they would engage more in the classroom.

-Now in his second year using Packback, Dr. Reisinger has finally created the large classroom environment he desired.
-Each week, he shares a news article related to a class topic and asks a question on Packback to get his students thinking.
-His questions are meant to encourage students to develop their own opinions and think critically about their peers’ posts.
+After two years with Packback, Dr. Reisinger finally created the large classroom environment he desired.
+Each week, he shares a news article related to a class topic and asks a question on Packback to get his students thinking and developing their own opinions.
 In addition to answering his question, students also post one question and respond to two peer questions each week.
-Dr. Reisinger then brings his favorite student posts into the classroom to continue the Packback discussions in-person.
-By bringing student posts into the classroom, he is able to facilitate meaningful discussions in his large lectures because students have already had the opportunity to research and debate the topics.
+Dr. Reisinger then brings his favorite posts into the classroom to continue the Packback discussions in-person.
+By bringing student posts into the class, he can facilitate meaningful discussions in his large lectures because students have already researched and debated the topics.